MicrosoftEdge/WebView2Feedback/specs/AddHostObjectToScriptWithOrigins.md

      runtimeclass CoreWebView2
     {
         //..
-        /// Called when a new iframe is created.
-Use FrameDeleted event to listen for
+        /// Raised when a new iframe is created.
+Use the CoreWebView2Frame.FrameDeleted event to
-        /// when this iframe goes away.
-        event Windows.Foundation.TypedEventHandler<CoreWebView2, CoreWebView2FrameCreatedEventArgs> FrameCreated;
+        /// listen for when this iframe goes away. event Windows.Foundation.TypedEventHandler<CoreWebView2, CoreWebView2FrameCreatedEventArgs> FrameCreated;
     }
      runtimeclass CoreWebView2FrameCreatedEventArgs